yassine20011/SPA-like-experience/README.md

 on the `index.html` file, you will see that the app is initialized with Navbar, main, and footer, and the main content is loaded with the help of JavaScript. so the app can looks like a single page application.

+The app check the route and load the content based on the route,

 ## Features